-Course requirements consist of three regular exams and one final exam.
+Course requirements consist of five regular exams and one final exam.
 The following weights will be given to the course requirements when your course grade is calculated:

-Regular Exams 69% (23% each) Final Exam 31%
+Regular Exams 70% (14% each) Final Exam 30%

 The regular exams will not be cumulative, but the final exam will be.
 Detailed study guides for the examinations will be distributed in advance of each exam.
-Practice problems galore, self-tests and on-line learning modules produced by a group of economics faculty at William and Mary will be posted on the course website to help you prepare for the exams also.
+Practice problems galore and practice exams will be posted on the course website to help you prepare for the exams also.

 If your score on the final exam is higher than your lowest regular exam score, your score on the final exam will replace your lowest exam score.
 Please note that this can be done for only one regular exam score.
 See Course Outline and Reading Assignments for the dates of the exams.

-If you are eligible for accommodations on examinations, please make arrangements with Student Accessibilities Services at least two weeks in advance of the first exam.
-They will make arrangements for such accommodations.
+If you are eligible for accommodations on examinations, please make arrangements with Student Accessibilities Services at least two weeks in advance of each exam.
+They will provide such accommodations.